-PEOPLE DEVELOPMENT REVIEW (PDR)
+People Development Review (PDR)

 The annual appraisal campaign in one of our subsidiaries is called PDR, People Development Review.
 The campaign is a structured process with our HR system as a tool to help plan, facilitate and follow up on personal and professional development.
 It is there to ensure a higher level of transparency between the Leader and each Employee on personal development plans and career options (short and long term).
-In 2018 and first quarter of 2019, more than 500 employees and managers across the subsidiary participated in the PDR campaign.
+During 2018 and first quarter of 2019, more than 500 employees and managers across the subsidiary participated in the PDR campaign.

-THE ACCELERATOR PROGRAMME (TAP)
+The Accelerator Programme (TAP)

 Also, our subsidiary Bunker Holding has started to see the results from its new, ambitious talent programme named The Accelerator Programme (TAP).
-With this programme we aim at creating and constantly maintaining a strong pipeline of talents that are ready to take on new, exciting opportunities and responsibilities in our company.
+With this programme we aim at creating and constantly maintaining a strong pipeline of talents that are ready to take on new, exciting opportunities and responsibilities in our Group.